BSMamba: Brightness and Semantic Modeling for Long-Range Interaction in Low-Light Image Enhancement: Introduction

 To address these limitations, we introduce BSMamba, a novel Mamba architecture for LLIE tasks.
 BSMamba comprises Brightness Mamba and Semantic Mamba components.
 Brightness Mamba models the brightness essence of LLIE tasks by treating brightness levels as causal attributes between pixels, encouraging preferential interactions between spatially distant pixels with similar brightness properties, thereby enhancing long-range brightness-based causal interactions.
 Semantic Mamba leverages instance segmentation results to generate attention maps.
 Unlike conventional attention mechanisms that treat all regions equally, Semantic Mamba dynamically assigns attention scores based on segmentation confidence scores while maintaining the relative importance of features within each instance.
 Semantic Mamba unfolds the image into a 1D sequence according to each object's attention score, encouraging priority interactions between distant tokens with similar semantic scores on a semantically consistent basis.
 Brightness Mamba and Semantic Mamba in BSMamba require only two scanning passes, improving efficiency while effectively enhancing brightness and semantic interactions between distant tokens, as shown in Fig.~\ref{fig:mamba}(c).
 After processing by BSMamba, the predicted image is finally fed into a Detail Enhancement Network (DE-Net) to further optimize image edge details.
-The overall framework follows a three-step strategy: ensuring brightness, semantic, and detail consistency throughout the LLIE process.

 Overall, our contributions are summarized as follows: \begin{itemize} \item We propose the BSMamba framework, which simultaneously focuses on brightness restoration, semantic consistency, and detail enhancement in LLIE tasks. \item Brightness Mamba models long-range brightness causal interactions by prioritizing connections between spatially distant pixels with similar brightness levels, effectively enhancing brightness restoration. \item Semantic Mamba establishes long-range semantic causal interactions by dynamically assigning attention scores based on instance segmentation, ensuring semantically consistent enhancement across distant regions. \item BSMamba achieves state-of-the-art (SOTA) performance in LLIE tasks with improved efficiency and superior restoration of brightness, semantics, and details. \end{itemize}